Gasoline and diesel usage and pricing: Fuel prices in the United States

-After Hurricane Katrina and Hurricane Rita, gas prices started rising to record high levels.
-In terms of the aggregate economy, increases in crude oil prices significantly predict the growth of real gross domestic product (GDP), but increases in natural gas prices do not.

-In August 2005, after the damages from Hurricane Katrina ran up gas prices, on August 30, a day after Katrina's landfall, prices in the spot market, which typically include a premium above the wellhead price, had surged past 11 $/GJ, and on 22 September 2005, the day before Rita's landfall, the spot price had risen to 14 $/GJ.
+After Hurricane Katrina and Hurricane Rita, gas prices started rising to record levels.
+Increases in crude oil prices significantly predict the growth of real gross domestic product (GDP), but increases in natural gas prices do not.
+In August 2005, after Hurricane Katrina, spot market gas prices surged past 11 $/GJ, and by 22 September 2005, before Hurricane Rita's landfall, had risen to 14 $/GJ.

-In the fifteen years prior to the 1973 oil crisis, gasoline prices in the U.S. had lagged well behind inflation.
+In the fifteen years prior to the 1973 oil crisis, gasoline prices in the U.S. had lagged behind inflation.